About Dominique Portet Winery

 It was the culmination of a tenacious search for grapegrowing terroir to rival that of his native Bordeaux – but also the start of a new chapter in a winemaking story that has its roots in France in the early 1700s.

 Now son Ben – generation 10 – heads the winemaking team, firmly observing the central tenets of this young yet historic estate: respect for tradition, understanding of site and an open mind towards contemporary practices that shape wines that are ever more refined and delicious.

-Set amongst the beautiful rolling vineyards of the Yarra Valley, our recently renovated cellar door is open daily from 10am to 5pm.
+Set amongst the beautiful rolling vineyards of the Yarra Valley, our recently renovated cellar door is open Wednesday - Sunday from 10am to 5pm.
 We would love to welcome you, share what we love to do, and have been doing since 2000 - whether its tastings, tours of the barrel room and winery, or something a little more drawn out.